fizzle77/JAFDTC/doc/README.md

 uploading.
 If you do not change the value, JAFDTC will not make any changes to that parameter in the airframe.

-## Configuration Storage
+# Configuration Storage

 JAFDTC stores configuration and supporting files, such as settings, in the `Documents\JAFDTC` folder.
 Configurations are found in the `Configs` folder.
 Generally, you should not need to access the files in the `JAFDTC` folder as JAFDTC provides import and export functions (see below) to allow the exchange of information.

 > As with all things, there are exceptions.
-A good general rule is if the UI can do something,
+A good general rule is if the JAFDTC UI can do
-> use the UI and don't try to work around it.
+> something, use the UI and don't try to work around it.

-## User Interface
+# User Interface

 The JAFDTC user interface is based around a single window that displays a list of configrations for an airframe and allows you to edit the specfic systems in a configuration.

-### Configuration List Page
+## Configuration List Page

 The main page of the JAFDTC user interface is the *Configuration List Page* that provides a number of controls to manipulate configurations,